 36. Learn about The Tunnel Underneath City

-Did you know that there is tunnel underneath the city, that forms the part of a series of underground tunnels?
+Did you know that there is a tunnel underneath the city that forms part of a series of underground tunnels?
 Visit the library to learn about the history and fascinating facts about Halifax!

 37. Go Stand-Up Paddleboarding